Valentina-Haddad25/Valentina-Haddad25/README.md

 AI applications in government, my experience with robotics research, or my love for creating art and video games.

 ### 📫 How to reach me ...
-You can reach me via email at vhaddad@bu.edu.
+You can reach me via email at vhaddad@bu.edu or via LinkedIn https://www.linkedin.com/in/valentinahaddad/.

 ### 😊 Pronouns: ...
 She/Her